 In July rain is normal most late afternoons and evenings, and sometimes it will rain for days on end.
 Usually, we are not so unlucky, and get a few days of rain and a few days of sun.
 In the sun, it can get quite hot very quickly.
 One needs to layer clothing!

-Hepatitis A & B is recommended as is the preliminary Rabies vaccination and Typhoid.
-Tetanus and diptheria boosters should also be up to date.
+Vaccinations against Hepatitis A & B are recommended as is the preliminary Rabies vaccination and Typhoid.
+Tetanus and diphtheria boosters should also be up to date.